All posts

 pinterest's social sharing tooltips

-8. New feature announcement
+8. New Feature Announcement

 Here are five best practices to keep in mind when implementing tooltips for your user interface design:

-For example, instead of saying "Click here to proceed to the next step," use "Tap to continue" for clarity and conciseness.
+For example, instead of saying, "Click here to proceed to the next step," use "Tap to continue" for clarity and conciseness.

-No user would like unnecessary tooltips popping up when they are using your app.
-Your tooltips should help users – ideally being a choice to see.
-If you’re promoting a feature, make sure it’s easy to close the tooltip and it doesn’t obstruct their current flow of interaction with the app.
+If you’re promoting a feature, make sure it’s easy to close the tooltip and it doesn’t obstruct the current flow of interaction with the app.
 You should consider the user's focus area and adjust the tooltip's placement accordingly to maximize visibility without being intrusive.

 For example, you can position tooltips near the relevant UI element or action.
-This ensures they are in the user's line of sight without blocking critical information.
+This ensures they are in the user's sight without blocking critical information.
 Also, ensure that they have the option to manually exit the tooltip when required.

 The tooltip should appear only when the user is anticipating help navigating the app.
 To time it, you can trigger tooltips based on user actions or interactions.
-Also, it shouldn’t appear at a too fast or slow pace which may frustrate them.
+Also, it shouldn’t appear at a too fast or slow pace, which may frustrate them.

 There are three main use cases where you place tooltips to guide users:

-1. Provide contextual help
+1. Provide Contextual Help

-What might appear as an obvious step in your user flow, might not be so for the end user, especially the first-time ones.
-Step into the minds of your users and think about which options, features, buttons, etc. would be out of sight or not clear to them.
+Step into your users' minds and think about which options, features, buttons, etc., would be out of sight or unclear to them.
 Once noted, you must check the context in which you have set up the tooltip and make sure it's effective by A/B testing.

 You can highlight specific features or updates on your app to your users by timing it right.
 Doing so helps with product adoption.
 You can add action buttons to encourage interactive engagement by exploring the new feature directly from the tooltip.
 To get it right, timing is critical for placing the tooltip, else this may turn into a distraction for the user.